2019 Liga 3 Regional Round: Maluku

 A total of two teams played in Maluku regional round.
 The best teams from this region advanced to national round.
-This region was played from 21–30 November 2019.
+This region was played from 21 to 30 November 2019.

 Papua

 A total of two teams played in Papua regional round.
 The best teams from this region advanced to national round.
 This region was played from 22 November – 1 December 2019.

 Qualified teams

 The following teams qualified from regional route for the national round.